chaoss/education/Contributing.md

 **Guidelines for video recording:**

 - Planning: Define your topic and outline the content you want to cover.
 We have a list of topics here, but you will be assigned a topic based on your interest.
-- Scripting: Write a script or outline to guide your presentation [using this template](https://docs.google.com/document/d/1jIee4PRQsjF4_nDBxNOcbAxeQ1WA0w5HKOlRc3wdR34/edit).
+- Scripting: Write a script or outline to guide your presentation.
+[Use this sample guide](https://docs.google.com/document/d/1xl5Mi0YKTF-hr44Wf7TK3Zv5bKARw_eY6PERx2YVr0M/edit) and [this is a template](https://docs.google.com/document/d/1jIee4PRQsjF4_nDBxNOcbAxeQ1WA0w5HKOlRc3wdR34/edit).
 If you are only recording the video, a script will be provided for you.
 - Creating Slides: If you are creating slides for your presentation, [use this template](https://docs.google.com/presentation/d/1eJDeGemnN39kZuALHHPIKUfEE8Kvnx6yhTestbfXo4c/edit) for a consistent look across our video collection.
 - Gathering Equipment: Ensure you have a good-quality camera, microphone, and lighting.
 - Setting Up: Choose a quiet, well-lit location with a clean background.